 As a result of emotional flatness, you may not speak much or refrain from socializing.
 When others approach you with good or bad news, perhaps you show little interest or have muted facial expressions.
 It is challenging to have two-way conversations in this state, as you’re likely highly non-communicative due to emotional blunting.
 Additionally, you may seldom need to tell anyone anything about yourself or how you are doing.

 Apart from verbal and social dissociation, when you experience emotional blunting, you may seem to lose the ability to care for others.
 You might even begin to disconnect from your loved ones.
 Emotional blunting hampers your ability to self-reflect on your emotional state.
 It can take great effort to figure out what you need because you generally feel unable to put your desires into words.

-Recovering From Emotional Blunting
+Emotional Blunting Treatment

 If you or a loved one is recovering from SUD and displays obvious emotional blunting symptoms, remember that this is partly due to chemical changes in your brain and nervous system.
 Your loved ones might be able to help by encouraging you to continue sobriety and counseling.
 There are many other ways to accelerate emotional recovery.

 Emotional recovery begins with the awakening of your senses and self-awareness.
 Have your loved ones help you initiate conversations about memories, using photos to help you remember the joys of fun family events.
 Doing so can lift you out of your emotional fog.
 Re-watching a favorite movie or one that has caused an emotional response in you before can also help.

 Allow yourself to enjoy massages or warm baths that stimulate your senses can also help sharpen your emotional state.
 Ask your loved ones to cook your favorite meal.
 Bring close family and friends for quality time that feels refreshing.
 All these efforts can help enrich your emotional life.